Maerus1/discussion-mixer/README.md

 .env.example file and rename the copy .env then fill in the fields according to your configuration.

-After that, just to make sure everything is good, run the following commands:
+After that, just to make sure everything is good, run "php artisan key:generate"

-php artisan key:generate

-After that you can run "php artisan migrate" if you need to set up the database then "php artisan serve" to run!
+Then you can run "php artisan migrate" if you need to set up the database then "php artisan serve" to run!
 Have fun!